nazdridoy/ShazamAutoTag/Readme.md

-# MP3 File Recognizer and Renamer
+# ShazamAutoTag

-This Python script automatically recognizes MP3 files using Shazam, renames them according to the recognized song title and artist, and updates their MP3 tags and cover art.
+This Python script automatically recognizes audio files (MP3 and OPUS) using Shazam, renames them according to the recognized song title and artist, and updates their tags and cover art.

 ## Installation